hashicorp/vault-helm/README.md

 # MaaS Vault

 This is a forked version of HashiCorp's Vault Helm Chart.
 It is forked for business continuity (should the original be deleted) and to adhere to the MPL-2.0 license of public disclosure of source changes.
 This repository is used as a submodule in other repositories that install and setup Vault.
-No changes should be required in this repository.

 # Vault Helm Chart